Is refinancing worth it right now?

 “Over five years, that adds up to over $19,000 in savings,” Ho notes.

 “Imagine you have $20,000 in credit card debt.
-The interest on this credit card is 25 percent, which adds up to paying $416 a month just in interest,” Ho says.
+The interest on this credit card is 25%, which adds up to paying $416 a month just in interest,” Ho says.

 Say you plan to take cash out during your refinance.
-Then, the decision to lower your rate by 0.25 percent via a refi gets more complicated.
+Then, the decision to lower your rate by 0.25% via a refi gets more complicated.

-Also, think about refinancing to a shorter term —going from, say a 30-year loan to a 15-year loan.
+Also, think about refinancing to a shorter mortgage term — like from a 30-year mortgage to a 15-year loan with a fixed rate.

 “This can yield even lower refinance rates.
 And it can result in you paying less in interest payments over the life of your loan,” says Ailion.